EasonChan236/nba_trade_engine_ReactJS/README.md

 npm install react-router-dom

-copy the files in the github to my_app
+copy the files in this github to my_app

-npm start
+npm run start